 Specific and theme-focused DEN ‘Calls for Collaboration’ were also released at various times, providing details of the levels of funding available and application instructions.

-You can download the two-page DEN Application for Activity Funding form as a pdf, or request this in Word format from the DEN Manager.
+For reference, you can download the two-page DEN Application for Activity Funding form as a pdf.

-The Digital Economy Network puts equality, diversity and inclusion (EDI) at the heart of all its activities, and we expect our events to accommodate and attract a diverse group of participants as possible.
-In particular, we ask all DEN events to demonstrate that they have considered EDI in their planning and design, particularly in considering membership of panels or invitations to keynote speakers.
+The Digital Economy Network put equality, diversity and inclusion (EDI) at the heart of all its activities, and expected our events to accommodate and attract a diverse group of participants as possible.
+In particular, we asked all DEN events to demonstrate that they have considered EDI in their planning and design, particularly in considering membership of panels or invitations to keynote speakers.